rehmanali4131/rehmanali4131/README.md

 ## 👋 Hi, I'm **Rehman Ali**

-**AI & ML Enthusiast**
+**AI DEVELOPER**

 ---

-### 🚀 My Mission
+### 🚀 About Me

-I'm passionate about leveraging AI and modern web technologies to create impactful solutions for businesses and users.
-I thrive on solving complex problems with a blend of robust engineering and creative innovation.
+I’m Rehman Ali, a programmer with 1 year of experience in AI/ML, passionate about transforming complex problems into intelligent, elegant solutions using Machine Learning and Artificial Intelligence.

+My expertise lies in building Computer Vision and NLP models with PyTorch, and I also develop scalable and robust APIs using frameworks like Django REST Framework.
+I focus on writing clean, maintainable, and efficient code while continuously learning and expanding my skill set.

 ---